-1.1.2 Psychotherapy for Crisis
+b.
+Psychotherapy for Crisis

-On rare occasions, licensed outpatient service providers are presented with individuals in crisis situations which may require unplanned extended services to manage the crisis in the office with the goal of averting more restrictive levels of care.
+On rare occasions, licensed outpatient service providers are presented with individuals beneficiaries in crisis situations which may require unplanned extended services to manage the crisis in the office with the goal of averting more restrictive levels of care.
 Licensed professionals may use the "Psychotherapy for Crisis" CPT codes only in those extreme situations in which an unforeseen crisis situation arises and additional time is required to manage the crisis event.

-A crisis is defined as an acute disturbance of thought, mood, behavior or social relationships that requires an immediate intervention, and which, if untreated, may lead to harm to the individual or to others or have the potential to rapidly result in a catastrophic outcome.
+A crisis is defined as an acute disturbance of thought, mood, behavior or social relationships that requires an immediate intervention, and which, if untreated, may lead to harm to the individual beneficiary or to others or have the potential to rapidly result in a catastrophic outcome.
 The goal of Psychotherapy for Crisis is stabilization, mobilization of resources, and minimization of further psychological trauma.
-Psychotherapy for crisis services are restricted to outpatient crisis assessment, stabilization, and disposition for acute, life-threatening situations.
+Psychotherapy for Crisis services are is a short term emergency behavioral health intervention restricted to outpatient crisis assessment, stabilization, and disposition for acute, life-threatening situations.